Luxque/Fundraiser-Logger/README.md

 ## Project Description

 Are you tired of manually checking the status of the fundraiser programs you support?
-This project aims to create a simple and interactive enviornment for checking the status of supporing fundraiser projects and logging the progress over time.
+This project aims to create a simple and interactive environment for checking the status of supporing fundraiser projects and logging the progress over time.
 The application will offer both automatic and manual checking/logging.
 The logged data will be stored as a CSV file, and the application will be able to plot the fundraiser progress to analyze the particiption rate over time.
 **Please note, this project will never collect private and sensitive personal information; it will collect publicly available information only.**